sirohijai22/Assignments/NLP - Disease and Treatments Prediction/README.md

 # Project Name
-> Detect Melanoma Skin Cancer using CNN model
+Detect Diseases and Treatments from Sentences using NLP

 ## Table of Contents